ItsDarkzz/BandellaAFK/README.md

 •%chat (true/false)
 This command will relay the chat messages the bot receives into its discord channel. true to turn on false to turn off.

+The BankBot will alert the channel the current bot is linked to whenever someone pay the bot in game.
+This is usefull for collecting AFK tax.

 For anything else visit https://discord.gg/EscPyG7q89